 If you decide you’d to gift a hot coffee maker, we suggest something like this one by Tru.
 We really like ours.
 It is compact, has a reusable filter basket yet also accepts k-cups.
 It works nicely for the tea drinker too.
 Perfect for small apartments, families with different schedules, dorms, and RV camping.

 And finally, our pick for a travel mug.
 We’ve used this for years.
 You have to work at it to spill it and it keeps things hot or cold all day.

 Check out our cold brew coffee videos at Prices subject to change.
 As participants in affiliate programs, we may earn small commissions on products and services linked in our blog/website.
 There is NO additional cost to you however it gives us a boost and allows us to continue to provide you with easy link access to items we use.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are participanta in the Amazon Services LLC Associates Program and the Cricut affiliate program.
+An affiliate advertising program designed to provide a means for us to earn fees by linking to products and service of affiliated sites.

 Prices subject to change.
 As participants in affiliate programs, we may earn small commissions on products and services linked in our blog/website.
 There is NO additional cost to you however it gives us a boost and allows us to continue to provide you with easy link access to items we use.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are participanta in the Amazon Services LLC Associates Program and the Cricut affiliate program.
+An affiliate advertising program designed to provide a means for us to earn fees by linking to products and service of affiliated sites.